mmjulkowska/MVApp/README.md

 #### Data format:

-MVApp can handle .csv files containing at least following collumns:
+MVApp can handle .csv files containing at least the following columns:
 * column with the genotype or the main Independent Variable (if you use only one genotype - we advise you to include one column with the genotype anyway and give the same name to all of your samples)
 * One or multiple column(s) with an Independent Variable (e.g. treatment, position, experimental batch number)
-* One or multiple column(s) containing Dependent Variable - numerical data of the measured traits - also known as the phenotypes
+* One or multiple column(s) containing Dependent Variable - numerical data of the measured traits - also known as phenotypes

 If you have a timeseries experiment, or any other gradient, and you want to fit curves to your data, the input data should include columns containing:
 * Time (or other continuous Independent Variable) - this variable MUST be numeric (e.g. "1" instead of "Day 1")
 * Sample ID - an identifier for each individual sample

-Your data should look similar like the Example dataset, with ID and TIME column being optional:
+Your data should look similar to the Example dataset, with ID and TIME column being optional:

 ![mvapp_data](https://user-images.githubusercontent.com/14832460/32609292-48dc541c-c570-11e7-8f87-54ca02b646d8.png)